Techniques for Drilling into Stone: A Step-by-Step Guide

 To determine the density of the stone, you can perform a simple density test.
 Weigh a small sample of the stone and then measure its volume.
 Divide the weight by the volume to calculate the density.
 Stones with higher density are generally harder and more challenging to drill into.

-See also Best drill press company
+See also Best drill to mix concrete

 3. Scratch Test